-- Pregnant women can sometimes have pregnancy associated liver diseases such as cholestatis, when the flow of bile from the liver slows or stops.
+- Pregnant women can sometimes have pregnancy associated liver disorders such as cholestatis, when the flow of bile from the liver slows or stops.
 While it doesn’t harm the mother, it can be dangerous to the fetus and close monitoring of mother and baby is necessary.
 Sometimes the baby requires an emergency delivery.

-While liver conditions often have no symptoms, you may experience fatigue, right upper quadrant abdominal pain or itchy skin.
+While liver disorders often have no symptoms, you may experience fatigue, right upper quadrant abdominal pain or itchy skin.
 When liver conditions are more advanced, you may develop jaundice, a yellow discoloration of the skin and eyes.

-If you suspect that you have a liver problem, the first step is to see your family practice provider.
+If you suspect that you have a liver disorder, the first step is to see your family practice provider.
 If a liver condition is discovered, you will then be referred to a gastroenterologist or a hepatologist.

 Liver disorders can frequently be diagnosed with routine lab work during an annual physical exam.
 Blood tests, imaging tests and liver tissue tests (biopsy) can also assist in diagnosing problems.